Alex8Tester/Seminar3/instruction.md

 *git commit -m "yourcomment"* - commited your changes and add comment

+*git log* - see log file git to your changes

     1 Numberic text
     2 Next text
     3 Last text